 You should choose what your customers want.

 All the evidence points to a self-service system that will support customers throughout their journey.
-That being said, software can sometimes mix and match.
+That being said, the software can sometimes mix and match.
 As I said before, some help desks have add-on knowledge bases.
 But having one software for everything can lock you in.
 And just because the ticketing system offers a knowledge base doesn’t mean it is the best option.
 Choose systems that give you the best value and do the job right.

 Self-service options provide maximum convenience for customers.
 A knowledge base is the affordable and data-driven solution.
 Customers will finally get the quick resolution they are looking for.